 1st Saturday - The Other Tubmans: Emily and William

-The character in The Other Tubmans tells a story that explains the connection between slaves freed in the 1830's by Emily Tubman and William Tubman, who served as Liberia, Africa's longest running President from 1944-1971.
+The character in The Other Tubmans tells a story that explains the connection between slaves freed by Emily Tubman in the 1830s and William Tubman, who served as Liberia, Africa's longest running President from 1944-1971.

 3rd Saturday - Augusta Civil Rights Activist